SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-21-solstice-vs-dodds-day.md

 from 1978-1979 <sup id="fn1a">[[1]](#fn1)</sup>.

-The source of this peculiarity, if you really work your way down into the orbital mechanics, is an interaction between the earth's very slightly elliptical orbit and it's 23.5&deg; axial tilt.
+The source of this peculiarity, if you really work your way down into the orbital mechanics, is an interaction between the earth's very slightly elliptical orbit and its 23.5&deg; axial tilt.